Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 Special Tour Pass in Odaiba

 • What is it?
-Selected sightseeing rides.
+All-in-one 1-day sightseeing and attraction bundle across Odaiba.

-• What’s Included: Select sightseeing extras.
+• What’s Included: Selected sightseeing extras + food in Odaiba.

 • Not Included: JR lines, Metro.